Psou

 The principal tributaries of the Psou are the Besh and the Pkhista.
-Between 1913 and 1955 there was a hydrological station in operation at Leselidze, roughly 1.5 km upstream of the river mouth.
+Between 1913 and 1955, a hydrological station was in operation at Leselidze, roughly 1.5 km upstream of the river's mouth.

 The Psou gained notoriety as a smuggling route out of the country, by-passing Russian controls on the border.
 As of 2008 it was still designated as a transboundary river which lacked an international cooperation agreement as part of the UNECE Water Convention.